CoraZhang/Readme-Generator/README.md

 ## Commit Early and Often

-One of the most important skills to master as a web developer is version control.
-Building the habit of committing via Git is important for two reasons:

-* Your commit history is a signal to employers that you are actively working on projects and learning new skills.

-* Your commit history allows you to revert your code base in the event that you need to return to a previous state.

 Follow these guidelines for committing:

 * Make single-purpose commits for related changes to ensure a clean, manageable history.
 If you are fixing two issues, make two commits.